BrowserTestUtils module¶

 Wait for a message to be fired from a particular message manager

-A helper function for this test that returns a Promise that resolves once either the legacy or new migration wizard appears.
+A helper function for this test that returns a Promise that resolves once the migration wizard appears.

 Wait until DOM mutations cause the condition expressed in checkFn to pass.